OffchainLabs/nitro/docs/node-running/running-a-classic-node.md

   - Must provide standard Ethereum node RPC endpoint.
 - `--node.chain-id=<L2 Chain ID>`
   - Must use `42161` for Arbitrum One, or `421611` for Arbitrum Rinkeby Testnet
-- `--l2.disable-upstream`
-  - Classic nodes cannot communicate with Nitro sequencer, so disable all sequencer connections.
-This is on by default for Rinkeby, and next version of classic node will enable this by default for mainnet as well

 ### Important ports